 Penne is passionate about developing quality learning experiences for adult learners and in particular finding learning design solutions to meet individual and organisational development needs.
 She enjoys the challenge of using project management, problem solving and team collaboration skills to develop and maintain high quality learning solutions that meet the learner’s needs.

-Gary Smith is Academic Director of UNE Partnerships’ Health Programs portfolio and a successful practice manager of extended-hours and large, multi-services medical practices in the Western Sydney area in the primary healthcare space for ovr 36 years.
+Gary Smith is Academic Director of UNE Partnerships’ Health Programs portfolio and a successful practice manager of extended-hours and large, multi-services medical practices in the Western Sydney area in the primary healthcare space for over 36 years.
 He is a dedicated Australian practice management professional with a long history as a presenter, assessor and past Academic Director of UNE Partnerships’ Professional Practice Management program.

 Gary has made significant contributions to quality and professionalism in the Australian healthcare sector through education and representation, having held a number of positions with the Australian Association of Practice Management including NSW State and National President.
 He continues to serve in a number of positions and associations related to quality in general practice across Australia.